 The Raiffeisen IPS is required by the competent authority/ies to set up an ex ante fund by contributions of its members.
-The Raiffeisen IPS fund's current target volume is EUR 1,052 million, to be reached by end of 2024.
+The Raiffeisen IPS fund's current target volume is EUR 1,113 million based on year-end figures 2022, to be reached by end of 2024.
 It is based on the result of an annual stress test or the minimum requirement of 0.5 per cent. of the aggregated risk weighted assets ("RWA") set by the competent authority/ies.
-The fund size was about EUR 874 million as of 31 December 2022.
+The fund size was about EUR 1,040 million as of 31 December 2023.